Pullens buildings: Contemporary

 Many of the remaining 351 flats in the buildings are local authority-owned but just under 50 per cent are now in private leasehold ownership and prices have risen sharply, boosted by the re-development plan for the Elephant and Castle area and an interest in the period style of the construction.
 In 2007 a Pullens flat on Iliffe Street sold for £305,000 another on Crampton Street for £295,000.
 In 2014 in Iliffe Street a property sold for £365,000.
-In 2009, the local authority freeholder, Southwark, complete a major refurbishment of the buildings.
+In 2009, the local authority freeholder, Southwark, completed a major refurbishment of the buildings.
 In 2014 another major refurbishment is on the cards.
 In 2015 a Pullens flat on Peacock Street sold for £427,500, another on Iliffe Street for £435,000.

 Of the original four Pullens Yards, the Clements Yard, Iliffe Yard and Peacock Yard still remain.
 They are still in use and house a variety of workers including potters, a lute maker, architects, dressmakers and jewellery designers.
 The yards are open to the public twice yearly to promote the independent traders.

-The Estate also is home to a number of small shops including 56a Infoshop – an anarchist bookshop and social centre formed out of the squatted ex-grocery turned wholefoods shop next door in the 1990s and Fareshares – the wholefoods shop.
+The Estate also is home to a number of small shops including 56a Infoshop – an anarchist bookshop and self-managed social centre formed out of the squatted ex-grocery turned wholefoods shop next door in the 1990s and Fareshares – the wholefoods shop.

 Popular culture

-A young Charlie Chaplin lived in one of the Pullens Buildings for nine months in 1907.
-Supermodel Naomi Campbell lived in Iliffe Street.

 The historic and architectural importance of the buildings has been recognised by their use in several high-profile films including The King's Speech, Spider and Hereafter and Allied.